What We Want

 Whites will not see that I, for example, as a person oppressed because of my blackness, have common cause with other Blacks who are oppressed because of blackness.
 This is not to say that there are no white people who see things as I do, but that it is Black people I must speak to first.
 It must be the oppressed to whom SNCC addresses itself primarily, not to friends from the oppressing group.

 From birth, Black people are told a set of lies about themselves.
-We are told that we are lazy—yet I drive through the Delta area of Mississippi and watch Black people picking cotton in the hot sun for 14 hours.
+We are told that we are lazy — yet I drive through the Delta area of Mississippi and watch Black people picking cotton in the hot sun for 14 hours.

 We are told, “If you work hard, you’ll succeed” — but if that were true, Black people would own this country.
 We are oppressed because we are Black — not because we are ignorant, not because we are lazy, not because we are stupid (and got good rhythm), but because we’re Black.

 I remember that when I was a boy, I used to go to see Tarzan movies on Saturday.
-White Tarzan used to beat up the black natives.
+White Tarzan used to beat up the Black natives.
 I would sit there yelling, “Kill the beasts, kill the savages, kill ‘em!”
 I was saying: Kill me.
 It was as if a Jewish boy watched Nazis taking Jews off to concentration camps and cheered them on.
 Today, I want the chief to beat the hell out of Tarzan and send him back to Europe.
 But it takes time to become free of the lies and their shaming effect on Black minds.
 It takes time to reject the most important lie: that Black people inherently can’t do the same things white people can do, unless white people help them.

-The need for psychological equality is the reason why SNCC today believes the Blacks must organize in the black community.
+The need for psychological equality is the reason why SNCC today believes the Blacks must organize in the Black community.
 Only Black people can convey the revolutionary idea that Black people are able to do things themselves.
 Only they can help create in the community an aroused and continuing Black consciousness that will provide the basis for political strength.
 In the past, white allies have furthered white supremacy without the whites involved realizing it — or wanting it, I think.
 Black people must do things for themselves; they must get poverty money they will control and spend themselves, they must conduct tutorial programs themselves so that Black children can identify with Black people.
 This is one reason Africa has such importance: The reality of Black men ruling their own nations gives Blacks elsewhere a sense of possibility, of power, which they do not now have.

 This does not mean we don’t welcome help, or friends.
 But we want the right to decide whether anyone is, in fact, our friend.
 In the past, Black Americans have been almost the only people whom everybody and his momma could jump up and call their friends.
 We have been tokens, symbols, objects — as I was in high school to many young whites, who liked having “a Negro friend.”
 We want to decide who is our friend, and we will not accept someone who comes to us and says, “If you do X, Y, and Z, then I’ll help you.”
 We will not be told whom we should choose as allies.
 We will not be isolated from any group or nation except by our own choice.
 We cannot have the oppressors telling the oppressed how to rid themselves of the oppressor.